 Burd left the Army in May of 2015.
 He and his wife moved from Texas to Puyallup.
 The pair met when Burd was stationed at Joint Base Lewis McChord.
 “She is the reason I went back to school,” he said.
 “I don't think I would have made it this far without her pushing me to keep going.”

 In 2015 Burd enrolled at Pierce College Puyallup.
 He transferred to UW Tacoma a year later.
 While in the service he'd taken multiple career aptitude tests.
 Each one came back with the same results: supply chain management.
-Burd is pursuing a degree in business administration through the Milgard School of Business.
+Burd earned a degree in business administration through the Milgard School of Business.
 “Nonprofits need professionals that understand supply chain management,” said Burd.
 “I want to work with one that is connected to the military and veteran communities.”

 Burd has kept himself busy while on campus.
-He's currently interning at the Geneva Foundation, a non-profit that funds research into military health care.
+He interned at the Geneva Foundation, a non-profit that funds research into military health care.
 Burd works at UW Tacoma's Veteran and Military Resource Center (VMRC) and he's also served as a peer advisor to fellow student vets through the PAVE program (Peer Advisors for Veteran Education).
 Last spring Burd's peers elected him president of the university's Student Veteran Organization.
 “We're here to help student vets achieve success in their educational, personal and career development goals,” he said.

-A few months ago, Burd was asked to submit an application to the national Student Veterans Association's Leadership Institute.
+In 2017, Burd was asked to submit an application to the national Student Veterans Association's Leadership Institute.
 He was hesitant at first but some gentle prodding by his wife and the VMRC's Associate Director Rosalynn Johnson got Burd to change his mind.
 “Their faith in me is very humbling,” he said.

 More than 500 student veterans from around the country turned in applications and only 100 were chosen, including Burd.
 He spent four days in Dallas learning from professionals including former United States Secretary of Veterans Affairs Robert McDonald.
 “I hope I can use what I learned to help future leaders here, to help others become inspired to lead,” said Burd.